 Whatever direction you take, make sure your paper is well-written.
-The Comment and Mark sheet lists some of the criteria for good writing.
 When writing about sociological theory it is always best to use both primary and secondary sources.
 And when drawing on these sources for words and ideas, cite them using a standard academic style.